-The new 1007.3 firmware update fixes the tone mapping issue the Dynamic mode had with earlier firmware versions, so we recommend sticking with ‘Dynamic HDR’ for the most immersive gaming experience.
+The 1007.3 firmware (or newer) fixes the tone mapping issue the Dynamic mode had with earlier firmware versions, so we recommend sticking with ‘Dynamic HDR’ for the most immersive gaming experience.
 Some color over-saturation is present, but you can reduce it via the ‘Saturation’ setting if you find it bothersome.

 The Samsung S49AG95 has a screen resolution of 5120×1440, which when displayed on its 48.8″ screen results in a high pixel density of 108 PPI (pixels per inch).

 This means that you get plenty of screen real estate as well as sharp details and text, without the need to use any scaling.

 It’s essentially equivalent to two 27″ 2560×1440 put side by side, just without the bezels in-between them.

 Keep in mind that such high resolution is quite demanding to drive (though still not as demanding as 4K UHD), so you will need a high-end PC rig to take full advantage of the monitor.

 You should also make sure that your favorite games support the 32:9 super-ultrawide aspect ratio (either natively or via mods and other fixes).
 Otherwise, unsupported games will have black bars at the sides of the screen.